yyutong/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A date can be given in one of these two forms:
-i) A date is given as a single integer, corresponding to how many days ago.E.g: 1 means you made the expenses one day ago. ii) A date is given as the exact date in YYYY-MM-DD format.
+i) A date is given as a single integer, corresponding to how many days ago.E.g: 1 means you made the expenses one day ago. ii) Note that when date is given as a single integer, it should not be less than 0 or greater than 3650 ii) A date is given as the exact date in YYYY-MM-DD format.
 E.g: 2020-10-28
 </div>